 This work consists of two parts.
-The first part (Section 2-6) refers to bounded-degree graphs, and the second part (Sections 7-11) refers to dense graphs.
-Even when focusing on one of these regimes, the contents of the corresponding part may attract attention from diverse perspectives.
+The first part (Sections 2-6) refers to bounded-degree graphs, and the second part (Sections 7-10) refers to dense graphs.
+These parts are practically independent of one another, except that Theorem 10.3 builds upon Section 6.
+Even when focusing on one of these two parts, its contents may attract attention from diverse perspectives.
 Each such perspective may benefit from a different roadmap.

 Efficient combinatorial constructions.
 As mentioned above, in the regime of bounded-degree graphs we present two different constructions that establish Theorem 1.3.
 Both constructions make use of the edge-colored model and the transformations presented in Section 2.
 The direct construction is presented in Section 3, and the three-step construction appears in Section 4.
 The three-step construction is augmented by local self-ordering and local reversed self-ordering algorithms (see Section 4.4).
-In the regime of dense graphs, Sections 7-9 studies the constructability of three different combinatorial objects; see roadmap "for the dense case" below.
+In the regime of dense graphs, Sections 7 and 8 refer to the constructability of a couple of combinatorial objects; see roadmap "for the dense case" below.